-Mode and confirmation of payment depend on the paxful BTC seller.
-Some will instruct you to contact him via call or WhatsApp before making payment, while some would post the bank account details to pay into in the chat box.
+Step 7: Mode and confirmation of payment depend on the Paxful BTC seller.
+Some will instruct you to contact him via call or WhatsApp before making payment, while some would post the bank account details to pay into in the chatbox.

-See sample of one of the paxful btc sellers’ instructions below:
+See a sample of one of the Paxful BTC sellers’ instructions below: